sinanisler/data-animate/readme.md

 # data-animate

-dom only scroll and gsap animations
+HTML dom only scroll and gsap animations.

+I insprired from htmx and made this.
+I like coding css and with just simple html and css knowledge it is possible to make so many scroll trigger animations with this 😎

 I coded this script first for my site building and simple gsap or scroll animations but then it started to become very powerful.